top of page

 Meet Our Founder

-MedMaps was created by Monica Rivero Gutierrez (Class of 2026, Schulich School of Medicine & Dentistry), whose background in curriculum design and medical education uniquely prepared her to take on this challenge.
+MedMaps was created by Monica Rivero Gutierrez (Class of 2026, Schulich School of Medicine & Dentistry).
+The project began as a solution to organize her own medical learning and has since grown into a broader educational tool designed to help learners connect details into the “big picture.”
+Her background in curriculum design and medical education uniquely prepared her to take on this challenge.

-Before medical school, Monica completed a Master of Science in Clinical Anatomy at Western University and trained as a lecturer and teaching assistant.
+Before medical school, Monica completed a Masters of Science in Clinical Anatomy at Western University and trained as a lecturer and teaching assistant.
 She went on to hold curriculum leadership roles internationally, including:

-• Histology Course Coordinator and Lecturer at the American University of the Caribbean, where she redesigned the entire course into flipped-classroom modules.
+• Histology Course Coordinator and Lecturer at the American University of the Caribbean (AUC), where she redesigned the course into flipped-classroom modules.

-• Curriculum Co-Director of the Endocrinology & Reproductive Systems block at AUC, where she integrated preclinical and clinical content into a competency-based framework.
+• Curriculum Co-Director of the Endocrinology & Reproductive Systems block at AUC, where she integrated preclinical and clinical content into a competency-based framework aligned with USMLE learning objectives.

 Our Vision and Mission